 So a lot of people come to me saying, “You know, I’m not getting the clients I need.
-I think I need to rebrand my business.”
+I think I need to do a business rebrand.”
 And, sometimes I think, well maybe it’s not the brand that’s the problem here.
 But, there are definitely moments in every business that do call for a rebrand and that’s what we’re talking about today.

 I actually thought about this when I was working with a previous client of mine a few weeks ago.
 I do some occasional updates for her on her marketing materials and stuff like that.
 We rebranded her business a few years ago.

-Now re-brands can be expensive, time consuming and there’s always a small chance that the end result with not make much of difference.
+Now a business rebrand can be expensive, time consuming and there’s always a small chance that the end result with not make much of difference.
 So, why is it worth that to take the risk?

-So, let’s talk more about re-branding.
 First, you do not have to rebrand every year, and honestly I would not suggest rebranding every year or even every other year.
-You could be confusing your audience and just because you want to … you know, maybe like use a new theme on your website or maybe you just want to have some new social media graphics or redo some kind of design element doesn’t mean you have to have a new brand to go with it.
+You could be confusing your audience and just because you want to … you know, maybe like use a new theme on your website or maybe you just want to have some new social media graphics but it doesn’t mean you have to have a new brand to go with it.

 I have changed pages on my website often because I’m testing things and proving things as I go but just because I changed themes or drastically change the look of my website does not mean I’m also going to rebrand and create a new logo.